Employee health and fitness initiatives are trendy. Blood tests, skin cancer checks, flu vaccines and yoga classes are common place.

 These are all good activities that encourage staff to look after themselves and may build camaraderie.
 Yet the ultimate responsibility for your health lies with you.

 There is ample evidence to support the notion that mentally and physically healthy people are more productive every day, week, month and year than those who are unhealthy.

 This sustained productivity gives you a huge advantage when you are trying to achieve goals, build credibility within your team and cope with the inevitable stress of leading a team.

 Being present with your team is difficult enough without having to cope with illness or self-imposed strain from an unhealthy lifestyle or fitness level.

-Woody Allen is famous for saying “Eighty percent of success is showing up”.
-We have to front-up every day both physically and intellectually in order to achieve the goals and ambitions we set for ourselves and our teams.
+Woody Allen is famous for saying “80 per cent of success is showing up”.
+We have to front up every day both physically and intellectually to achieve the goals and ambitions we set for ourselves and our teams.

 Half turning-up sends a terrible message to the team who see their manager as unable or unwilling to commit fully to the task at hand.
 It is hard to recover from the confusing role model this sends to younger staff and from the unflattering comments from more experienced colleagues.